-He has been responsible for projects ranging from $15MM to $40+MM, holding senior positions responsible for project development, design, implementation, and operation for companies such as Woodside Petroleum, Encana and Cenovus Energy.
+He has been responsible for projects ranging from $15MM to $40+MM, holding senior positions responsible for project development, design, implementation, and operation, including for companies such as Woodside Petroleum, Encana and Cenovus Energy.

-Ben is a member of the Association of Professional Engineers and Geoscientists of Alberta (APEGA), as well as StromTech’s representative to the Canadian Geothermal Energy Association (CanGEA).
-He is recognized as a proven innovator by his peers; and has achieved multiple industry firsts, including a patent to his name.
+Ben is a member of the Association of Professional Engineers and Geoscientists of Alberta (APPEGA), as well as StromTech’s representative to the Canadian Geothermal Energy Association (CANGEA); is recognized as a proven innovator by his peers; and has achieved multiple industry firsts, including a patent to his name.

 Following graduation from SAIT as a Certified Engineering Technologist, Martin spent 30 years with the Alberta Energy Regulator (and predecessor Boards) in various roles, including as an AER Board appointed Examiner and Section Leader and Senior Advisor.
 As an Examiner, Martin conducted numerous landowner public hearings on behalf of the Board throughout Alberta, and he was the designated signatory to approve industry permit applications for all well, facility and pipelines.